Register Login

 Read more about SAP R3 systems

-Mark the field to be added to table control, and then click on push button OK.
+Mark the field to be added to table control, and then click on the push button OK.

-Drag selected fields into table then release the mouse button.
+Drag selected fields into a table then release the mouse button.

-Label column is text field.
-To add it, just click on the text field icon, drag it onto header of the column and then type the label.
+The label column is a text field.
+To add it, just click on the text field icon, drag it onto the header of the column, and then type the label.

 Table Control Principle